Syed Abdul Rahim: Playing career

+Football administration

+When playing domestic football, Rahim along with Indian sports pioneer Syed Mohammad Hadi, became associated with activities related to football organization in Hyderabad State.
+He was one of the founding members of Hyderabad Football Association (HFA), incorporated in 1939.
+In 1943, Rahim was elected secretary of HFA, while Ghulam Muhammad was elected as the first President in 1942.
+During the tenure of then AIFF vice-president Shiv Kumar Lal, both Andhra (incepted later) and Hyderabad Football Associations were merged to form Andhra Pradesh Football Association (APFA).
+Soon after the merger, Rahim was elected secretary of APFA, and became involved in developing infrastructure of the game in both Hyderabad and Secunderabad.
+Rahim played an influential role behind a compact development of football in Hyderabad in the 1950s, when five organized clubs were competing, fifteen thousand footballers were registered, and nearly forty qualified referees came up in the state.
+A lover of Hyderabadi one-touch football, he later scouted young players such as Tulsidas Balaram, from Secundrabad League while visiting local matches as chief guest.

 Managerial career

 Hyderabad City Police

-In 1943, Rahim was elected as secretary of the Hyderabad Football Association, and later became secretary of Andhra Pradesh Football Association.
-Thus, he became involved in developing the infrastructure of the game in Hyderabad and Secunderabad.
-Rahim then joined Hyderabad City Police FC as coach, and succeeded Norbert Andrew Fruvall for the post.
+In 1950, Rahim joined Hyderabad City Police Club as coach.
+He succeeded Norbert Andrew Fruvall for the post.
 He managed the team from 1950 until his death in 1963.
 The Hyderabadi club won five consecutive Rovers Cups during his tenure from 1950 to 1955.
-He also taken his team to five Durand Cup finals, winning three of them.
+He also took his team to five Durand Cup finals, winning three of them.
 One of the finest players of that team, Muhammad Noor, recalled the training session years under Rahim as: "Often at practice we had just one football and for refreshments afterwards just a cup of tea but our hard practice, a will to succeed and excellent coaching from the late Rahim Saheb enabled us to become a successful team".

 Hyderabad

 Rahim managed Hyderabad football team in Santosh Trophy, known as the senior national championships.
 He guided the team clinching two consecutive titles in 1956–57 and 1957–58, defeating the same team, Bombay, in finals.
-At the 1958–59 edition, Hyderabad were on the verge of a hat-trick of Santosh Trophy titles in Madras, but went down 5–2 to Services in quarter-finals.
+At the 1958–59 edition, Hyderabad were on the verge of a hat-trick of Santosh Trophy titles in Madras, but went down 5–2 to Services in semi-finals.
 Most of the members of his Hyderabad City Police team, represented Hyderabad in the tournament.